Minnetonka Muskie Stocking Study

 MN DNR Fisheries has and will continue to monitor these fish during surveys and via public reports of tagged and/or fin-clipped muskies.
 As fish become larger, tagged muskies will be tracked by volunteers providing increased fishing effort.
 Results from DNR sampling, tag/clip reports, and targeted fishing will help determine which number-size combinations of stocked muskies yielded the best returns.

-Some preliminary results-- late October 2013: For all three lakes, 66 tag reports since 2009, of which 32 (48%) were from 2013.
+Some preliminary results-- January 2015: For all three lakes, 104 tag reports since 2009, of which 38 (37%) were from 2014.
 The largest fish are now in the upper-30-inch size range.
-Twenty-four (24) total reports have been from Lake Minnetonka.
-The Minnetonka tag-report ratio was 13 fingerling-stocked fish:11 yearling-stocked fish (1.18 : 1), compared with an overall stocking ratio of 4.2 fingerlings:1 yearling (a result of too few yearlings available in 2011).
+Forty (40) total reports have been from Lake Minnetonka since the study started.
+The Minnetonka tag-report ratio is 22 fingerling-stocked fish:18 yearling-stocked fish (1.22 : 1), compared with an overall stocking ratio of 4.2 fingerlings:1 yearling (a result of too few yearlings available in 2011).
+During the three Lake Minnntonka stocking events, 2.7% of fingerlings and 0.8% of yearlings stocked have been reported from late fall 2009-2014.

 Muskies stocked for the study have been marked with both internal PIT tags (readable with a specialized scanner) and external numbered tags.
 The outer "Floy" tags are yellow, about an inch long, and are located near the dorsal fin.
 If you catch a tagged muskie, please leave the tag in the fish but record the tag number and data related to lake, date, and fish size via the internet tag-report form (preferred), or relay the information to the West Metro Area Fisheries Office.
 You can also use the form to report catches of fin-clipped muskies.